aceo-make/CatalystAI_by_Ace/README.md

 3. Sync Gradle dependencies
 4. Grant required permissions
-5. Build and run on a supported device
+5. Build and run on a supported device or something like that i have not had the ability to test it and it is my first ai project
 ### Required Permissions
 ```xml
 <uses-permission android:name="android.permission.RECORD_AUDIO" />